jawadbrahim/api-for-food-application/readme.md

 ### 2. CRUD Operations for Food Items
  - **Create**: Add new food items with detailed information, including name, description, price, and other attributes.
  - **Read**: Retrieve details of a specific food item by ID.
- - **Update**: Modify the details of an existing food item (e.g., update the price, name, or description).
+ - **Update**: Modify the details of an existing food item (e.g., name, or description).
  - **Delete**: Remove a food item from the system.
- - **Search**: Users can search for food items by title or keyword, with full-text search enabled.

 ### 3. Rate Limiting
- + **Request Limiting**: Prevent abuse by limiting the number of requests a user can make within a specified period (e.g., 100 requests per hour).
+ + **Request Limiting**: Prevent abuse by limiting the number of requests a user can make within a specified period.
  + **Redis Rate-Limiting**: Redis is used to track and manage the number of requests made by a user.

 ### 4. Schema Validation